 The Chantels Biography

 The Chantels are a pop music band that, after The Bobbettes, were the second African-American girl group to achieve national popularity in the United States.
 Students from St. Anthony of Padua School in The Bronx founded the group in the early 1950s.
-Arlene Smith (lead) (October 5, 1941), Sonia Goring Wilson (born Millicent Goring) (1940), Renée Minus White (1943), Jackie Landry Jackson (May 22, 1941 – December 23, 1997), and Lois Harris were the original five members (1940).
+Arlene Smith (lead) (October 5, 1941), Sonia Goring Wilson (born Millicent Goring) (1940), Renée Minus White (1943), Jackie Landry Jackson (May 22, 1941 – December 23, 1997), and Lois Harris were the original five The Chantels members (1940).
 They got their name from St. Frances de Chantal, a school in Chantal, France.
 Sonia Goring Wilson, Renée Minus White, Lois Harris Powell, and Ami Ortiz are the current members.

 Richard Barrett, lead singer of The Valentines, discovered the girls, and by the summer of 1957, they were signed to George Goldner’s End Records.
 In August 1957, they released their first song, “He’s Gone” (Pop #71), penned by Arlene Smith.
 “Maybe,” their second song, was released in December 1957 and became a smash (#15 Billboard Hot 100; #2 R&B chart) in January 1958.
 It received a gold disc after selling over a million copies.
 Although End’s subsequent releases were less successful, he did release an album called We Are the Chantels.
 The original cover featured a photograph of the band.
 That record was quickly taken off the market and repackaged with a picture of two white adolescents choosing a song; the title was also shortened to The Chantels.